observabilitystack/observabilitystack.github.io/docs/prerequisites.md

 * * *

+Heads up!
+{: .label .label-red }
-> Before installing the observability stack into a Kubernetes cluster
+> _Before installing the observability stack into a Kubernetes cluster
 > (maybe even a production system), we urge you to test things in a test
-> environment!
+> environment!_

 ## Client